andrebiegel/liferay-configuration-api/README.md

 </dependency>
 ```

 Every liferay configuration category is defined within the *com.liferay.configuration.admin.web* bundle.
 But any category language property is going to be provided by the resource-bundle the module defines by itself !!
-The resource bundle Language carries the category and section label.
+The resource bundle *Language* carries the category and section label.

 A configuration category can have a custom icon.
 Available Icons are provided by Clay UI (see [2])

-The following existing can also be used:
+The following existing ones, can also be used:

 * content
 * platform